yx-fan/agent-flow-framework/CONTRIBUTING.md

-# Contributing to MCP Framework
+# Contributing to Multi-Agent Orchestration Framework

-Thank you for your interest in contributing to MCP Framework! 🎉
+Thank you for your interest in contributing to Multi-Agent Orchestration Framework! 🎉

-MCP Framework is a **framework** for building multi-agent systems.
+This is a **framework** for building multi-agent systems.
 We welcome contributions that improve the framework itself, not domain-specific agents, nodes, or tools (those should be built by framework users).

 ## 🤝 How to Contribute